 2) Full-text search functions allow better performance for string matching, which cannot be provided with regular expressions available in core SPARQL.

-3) Administrators can fine-tune Sense performance by adding new indexes to the runtime Sense instances which help optimize SPARQL query evaluation.
+3) New indexes can be added at runtime.
+Administrators can fine-tune Sense performance by adding new indexes to the runtime Sense instances which help optimize SPARQL query evaluation.

 Sense uses an inversion of control (IoC) configuration to activate only those modules, which are used by the runtime application.
 This allows Sense deployment to more limited execution environments than typical server hardware.
 In addition, Sense can also act as an OEM component.